-When designing a school it is vital that someone with education experience is involved in the conversations with the architects that are tasked with designing the school as there are many aspects that need an educational eye to make the school efficient and contain everything that the curriculum demands.
-For example an IB school needs different spaces compared to a Cambridge School or a Finnish School.
+When designing a school it is vital that someone with education experience is involved in the conversations with the architects that are tasked with designing the school.
+There are many aspects to a school that need an educational eye in order to make the school efficient and whilst containing everything that the curriculum demands.
+For example an IB curriculum school needs different spaces compared to a Cambridge School or a Finnish School.

 GSE has a number of architects to call upon with vast experience in designing a school in the education sector, if the client needs help in this area.

 All schools are different as they reflect the local needs of the community, the climate, the nature of the curriculum and the schools vision and mission.
 Before you begin working and brainstorming with an architect, first you need to engage with a school operator, such as Global Services in Education (GSE).
 Someone who understands the school curriculum and the important learning and teaching priorities.
 Modern and newly built schools are not often a case of an architect lining boxes up and down corridors.
 It is important for you to consider capacity, class sizes and any future needs.
 The school could be phased construction meaning that it is important to know what is needed immediately and what can wait for another phase.
 An educator must be present in this phase as decisions are related to both education and business.

 Certain countries, and even as locally as districts, can have their own unique architecture that can be incorporated into designs as a functional tool and as a marketing ploy of the school.
 This can help you stand out from the crowd, but it is not the only way.
 To match what other schools are doing is one thing, but it is worth considering strategies to excel or be unique in a particular area that other rival schools have not adopted.
 For example this could be a STEM/STEAM lab that could be placed on a pedestal and showcased as best practice to parents.